xpack/cli-start-options-ts/README.md

 0.1.0
 ```

-The `argv` array has the parsed options
+The `args` array has the parsed options
 filtered out, only the remaining options are passed to `doRun()`.

 ### A more complex use case